PixelStereo/pylekture/README.md

 For the moment, **pydular** is capable of:

 -  Creating application with parameters organised hierarchicaly
--  Navigate and access your app through OSC prootocol
+-  Navigate and access your app through OSC protocol
 -  Create dynamic scenario and events
 -  Save projects to json files